openhealthcare/opal-lab/README.md

   )
 ```

 The Result Choices are brought through in the meta data as result_choices.
+This means
-This means in templates and controllers you can use constants such as metadata.custom_test.result_choices.orange to be 20mgs.
+in templates and controllers you can use constants such as
+`metadata.custom_test.result_choices.orange` to be 20mgs.

 Note in the database we store 20mgs, not orange

-When bringing in the lab test, bring in the template_context_processor 'lab.context_processors.lab_tests', this will make your lab tests available in templates within the lab_test name space, e.g. lab_test.CustomTest.
+When bringing in the lab test, bring in the template_context_processor
+`lab.context_processors.lab_tests`, this will make your lab tests available in templates
+within the lab_test name space, e.g. lab_test.CustomTest.

 lab tests can have their own tests, but also fall back to /templates/generic_lab_test.html.

-Lab test should be rendered with the 'render_lab_form' template tag, as this makes the LabTest class in question available in the template.
+Lab test should be rendered with the 'render_lab_form' template tag, as this makes the
+LabTest class in question available in the template.

 To make LabTests easier to use we have a LabTestCollection.
-This can be extended by a subrecord and allows updating of and getting of lab tests.
-Note, test are all serialised to 'lab_test' by the to dict method.
-This is because its assumed you'll want the tests as a group.
+This can be extended by a
+subrecord and allows updating of and getting of lab tests.
+Note, test are all serialised
+to `lab_test` by the to dict method.
+This is because its assumed you'll want the tests as
+a group.

-By default a LabTestCollection will delete all other tests that you have updated it with if they're not included, to switch this behaviour off, use _delete_others = False on your LabTestCollection
+By default a LabTestCollection will delete all other tests that you have updated it with
+if they're not included, to switch this behaviour off, use _delete_others = False on your
+LabTestCollection

+# Reference Guides

+## LabTest

 ### Other fields on LabTest

-Tests often tell us if the organism they're testing is sensitive or resistant to certain antibiotics so we have a many to many field for these.
+Tests often tell us if the organism they're testing is sensitive or resistant to certain
+antibiotics so we have a many to many field for these.

 we have date ordered/date received and status fields which are self explanatory.

 A details json field on the element, allows the capture of miscellanious metadata

-### Template tags
+## Template tags

-#### render_lab_form {{ model e.g. lab_test.Culture }}
+### render_lab_form {{ model e.g. lab_test.Culture }}

-by default falls back to /templates/generic_lab_test.html, but will render any with from /templates/lab_test/forms/{{ api_name }}.html
+By default falls back to /templates/generic_lab_test.html, but will render any with
+from /templates/lab_test/forms/{{ api_name }}.html

-#### test_result_input {{ model e.g. lab_test.Culture }}
+### test_result_input {{ model e.g. lab_test.Culture }}

-this will render the result field as an input with the type ahead options defined in ResultChoices
+This will render the result field as an input with the type ahead options defined in
+ResultChoices

-#### test_result_radio {{ model e.g. lab_test.Culture }}
+### test_result_radio {{ model e.g. lab_test.Culture }}

-this will render the result field as an radio with the result choices
+This will render the result field as an radio with the result choices

 ### Metadata

-this brings in the field serialised data for each lab test, in the same way as the field structure of subrecord is serialised in Opal. simples.
+This brings in the field serialised data for each lab test, in the same way as the
+field structure of subrecord is serialised in Opal. simples.